 When to Use Logstash

+Logstash was built with Elasticsearch and Kibana in mind – it is your best bet if you are looking for a log collector to work with a system involving Elasticsearch and Kibana.
 Generally speaking, when you prefer a more managed, supported system, Logstash wins out.
-By way of a simple example, the managed plugin ecosystem provided by Logstash is an indicator of a more managed product.
+By way of a simple example, the managed plugin ecosystem and better enterprise support experience provided by Logstash is an indicator of a more organized product.

 Logging at Scale

-The Fluentd vs. Logstash consideration is only one of many challenges when you look to monitor logs at scale.
-If you are looking for a comprehensive IT infrastructure and application monitoring solution, consider logiq.ai’s integrated monitoring solution.
-Logiq.ai is committed to delivering turnkey monitoring products to manage your logging needs.
+The Fluentd vs. Logstash consideration is only one of many challenges when you’re looking at monitoring logs at scale.
+If you are looking for a comprehensive IT infrastructure and application monitoring solution, consider LOGIQ’s integrated monitoring solution.
+LOGIQ is committed to deliver turnkey monitoring products to manage your logging needs.